Every brand has a story to tell.

 Be it a best-selling novel or a blockbuster movie, it’s always a compelling story that sells.
 And the same applies to brand storytelling.
 Here are some tips on creating your brand storytelling strategy.

 1. Be uniquely you

-While you do have a quality product or service available to your audience, they need to know more in order to want to buy from you.
+While you have a quality product or service available to your audience, they need to know more to want to buy from you.
 Your brand story has to differentiate you from your competitors.

 2. Build a community, not a customer base